NICTA/openboard/README.md

 * Python 2.7.x

-  I would like to get openboard working with Python 3, but this is not priority at this stage.
+  I would like to get openboard working with Python 3, but this is not a priority at this stage.

 * Django 1.9  (http://www.djangoproject.com)